vmware-tanzu/tanzu-framework/addons/pinniped/readme.md

 - Run `./pinniped-cli get kubeconfig` to get the updated kubeconfig which could be distributed to authorized users.
 The users with that kubeconfig will be redirected to configured authentication page.

+## Custom TLS Certificates
+Pinniped and Dex use self signed TLS certificates by default.
+Self-signed issuers are created with cert-manager to generate the TLS certificates for Pinniped and Dex.
+Users can override the default setting with the following two options.

+### Custom ClusterIssuer
+If the user has an existing ClusterIssuer that can be used to sign certificates, the self-signed Issuer can by overriden by specifying `custom_cluster_issuer` in values.yaml.
+User can put the name of the ClusterIssuer in this field, as a result, the certificates will be signed by this ClusterIssuer instead.

+### Custom TLS Secret
+Users can also specify their own TLS secrets directly.
+This can only be configured as day 2 operation after Pinniped and Dex are running successfully.

+Users will need to create 2 separate `kubernetes.io/tls` secrets.
+Both secrets should have the same name.
+The first one should be signed against the IP or DNS of Pinniped service and put in `pinniped-supervisor` namespace.
+The second one should be signed against IP or DNS of Dex service and put in `tanzu-system-auth` namespace.

+After the secrets are ready, add the secret name to `custom_tls_secret` in values.yaml and redeploy.

+## Working with Addon manager
+If the cluster is running with addon manager enabled.
+There will be a secret corresponding to Pinniped located in `tkg-system` namespace.
+The secret name will be `<clustername>-pinniped-addon`.

+The opeartion of updating values.yaml will become updating this secret.
+To do so, update `data.values.yaml` field in this secret.
+This field is a base64 string.
+If you decode it, it will be the same format as values.yaml.
+Change it as you want, base64 encode it and put it back.
+After you re-apply the secret, the Pinniped will be reconciled again with the new configurations.

 ## Images

 ### Post deploy job images